 The CDT, in partnership with ASMOFQ, works with the various Hospital and Health Services (HHSs) to develop appropriate policies and guidelines to deal with these issues and others facing junior doctors.

 Early career is a crucial time for all doctors working in the public health system to develop an understanding their workplace rights, responsibilities and entitlements.
-AMA Queensland's residents and registrar members have the peace of mind in knowing they can access free, unlimited access to our Workplace Relations Team.
+AMA Queensland and ASMOFQ residents and registrar members have the peace of mind in knowing they can access free, unlimited access to our Workplace Relations Team.

 If you are experiencing problems within the workplace or you are unsure of your entitlements, please contact the Workplace Relations Team on (07) 3872 2222 or email firstname.lastname@example.org.